rwieruch/small-multiples-on-angular/README.md

 D3-On-Angular-Seed
 ==================

 This project is a skeleton for angular.js web apps with the power to make awesome d3.js visualizations.
+It was scaffolded by yeoman.

 Getting Started
 ==================